Little Nightmares III

-Little Nightmares III is a puzzle-platform horror adventure video game developed by Supermassive Games and published by Bandai Namco Entertainment for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. It follows Little Nightmares and Little Nightmares II.
+Little Nightmares III is a puzzle-platform horror adventure video game developed by Supermassive Games and published by Bandai Namco Entertainment.
+It is the third installment in the Little Nightmares series.
 The game follows two new child protagonists, Low and Alone, as they navigate through The Nowhere and escape from a looming threat.

-It released on 10 October 2025 to mixed reviews.
+Little Nightmares III was released on 10 October 2025 for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. It received mixed reviews from critics with many finding it inferior to its predecessors.
+Critics praised the game's atmosphere and visuals but criticized the gameplay and technical issues.
+An upgraded version of the first game, titled Little Nightmares Enhanced Edition, was released on the same day and could be played earlier with a pre-order of Little Nightmares III.

 Gameplay

 Like its predecessors, the player explores a 3D world, encountering platforming situations and puzzles that must be solved to proceed.
 Unlike the first two games, the player can now go solo alongside an AI companion or with another player in online co-op.
 The two main characters have different gameplay mechanics, with Low wielding his bow and arrow, and Alone using her wrench.

 Plot

 Low, a boy in a raven mask, awakens from a dream of a window in a mirror.
-He consults a piece of paper and is joined by Alone, a girl in a green jumpsuit and aviator hat.
-Finding themselves in a cluster of lands called the Spiral, they enter the Necropolis, a desert city home to Monster Baby, a colossal doll with the ability to turn her victims to stone with her eye.
-After fending off a group of beetles, they are grabbed by Monster Baby and dropped into the rubble.
+Finding himself in a cluster of lands called the Spiral, he consults a piece of paper and is joined by Alone, a girl in a green jumpsuit and aviator hat.
+They enter the Necropolis, a desert city home to Monster Baby, a colossal doll that turns her victims to stone with her eye.
+After fending off a swarm of beetles, they are grabbed by Monster Baby and dropped into the rubble.
 Low has a memory of himself in a padded room, hiding as a shadow looms outside the door.
 When he awakens, it is nighttime, and he is comforted by Alone.
-The two are pursued again by Monster Baby, who is driven away by a swarm of birds.
-They come across a mirror and Low travels through it while pulling Alone with him; Alone’s emergence from the mirror causes it to shatter.
-The pair finds themselves in the Candy Factory, a massive industrial facility where the bloated Herd are transported on a mechanical pulley system to perform various tasks.
+The two are pursued again by Monster Baby, who is driven away by a flock of birds.
+They come across a mirror and Low travels through it while pulling Alone with him; Alone's emergence from the mirror causes it to shatter.
+The pair arrives at the Candy Factory, a massive industrial facility where the bloated Herd are transported on a mechanical pulley system to perform their duties.
 Low and Alone are stalked by the Supervisor, a six-armed woman who watches the factory on security cameras.
-Eventually they turn off the camera system, enraging the Supervisor and causing her to shed her lower half, revealing a spider-like form.
+Eventually they turn off the camera system, enraging the Supervisor and causing her to shed her lower half, revealing an insectoid form.
 The Supervisor chases Low and Alone through the pipes before they crush her in a hydraulic press.
 They go through another mirror, where Alone once again shatters it and is unconscious for several seconds after emerging.